The business model is the ceiling

 Custom work for individual clients is the clearest example.
 Each client requires requirements analysis, architecture, development, deployment, and support.
 Reuse covers some of it.
 The unrecoverable parts scale with client count.
 The ceiling is whoever has to do that work: founder capacity in a solo-operator service business, senior delivery capacity in a small flat-hierarchy team.

 A productivity gain that lets four clients run on three engineers' worth of effort raises the ceiling.
-At 8 clients, capacity is bound.
+At 8 clients, capacity binds.
 At 16, again.
 The ceiling rises with each gain.
 It still binds.

 The lock survives execution discipline